-- (a) AGI's effective ownership interest is derived from its 46% direct ownership, 3% direct holdings of FCI, 18% direct holdings of NTLPI and 2% holdings of other subsidiaries. - (b) AGI and Megaworld directly own 49% and 51%, respectively. - Foreign subsidiaries operating under the laws of the Cayman Islands. - (c) Foreign subsidiaries operating under the laws of the Cayman Islands. (d) Foreign subsidiaries operating under the Business Companies Act of the British Virgin Islands. - Newly incorporated subsidiaries in 2020. - MFMI, MPMI, and MREIT are newly incorporated subsidiaries of Megaworld in 2021.
+- (a) AGI's effective ownership interest is derived from its 46% direct ownership, 3% direct holdings of FCI, 18% direct holdings of NTLPI and 2% holdings of other subsidiaries. - (b) AGI and Megaworld directly own 49% and 51%, respectively. - (c) Foreign subsidiaries operating under the laws of the Cayman Islands. - (d) Foreign subsidiaries operating under the Business Companies Act of the British Virgin Islands. - (e) Newly incorporated subsidiaries in 2020. - (f) MFMI, MPMI, and MREIT are newly incorporated subsidiaries of Megaworld in 2021.
 MFMI is engaged in the business of providing fund management services to real estate investment trust ("REIT") companies.
 MPMI is engaged in the business of providing services in relation to property management, lease management, marketing and project management.
 MREIT is engaged in the business of an REIT, as provided under Republic Act ("R.A.")
-No. 9856, The Real Estate Investment Trust Act of 2009, including its implementing rules and regulations, and other applicable laws.

-(g) In 2021, Megaworld acquired additional common shares of STLI from previous stockholders representing - 1.44% ownership interest. - (h) AGI's effective ownership interest represents its indirect holdings through Megaworld, which owns 82% of GERI as at December 51, 2021 and 2020.

-A subsidiary through 60% and 40% direct ownership of GERI and Megaworld, respectively.

-- (i) A subsidiary through 60% and 40% direct ownership of EELHI and FCI, respectively. (k) In 2021, AGI sold a certain number of shares to Megaworld which decreased the effective ownership of AGI over PCMI to 75%. - (1) On February 5, 2020, EMP reissued a portion of its treasury shares which decreased AGI's effective ownership (see Note 21).
-In 2021, in line with its buy-back program, EMP repurchased common shares which resulted in the increase of AGI's effective ownership over EMP. - (m) In January 2020, TEI increased its ownership interest in BoozyLife, Inc. from 51% to 62%. - (n) In January 2020, 1 E1 increased its ownership interest in BoozyLife, Inc. from 51% to 62%. (n) Subsidiaries under EIL, EA, EES and EGB are direct subsidiaries of EIL.
+No. 9856, The Real Estate Investment Trust Act of 2009, including its implementing rules and regulations, and other applicable laws. - (g) In 2021, Megaworld acquired additional common shares of STLI from previous stockholders representing 1.44% ownership interest. - (h) AGI's effective ownership interest represents its indirect holdings through Megaworld, which owns 82% of GERI as at December 31, 2021 and 2020. - (i) A subsidiary through 60% and 40% direct ownership of GERI and Megaworld, respectively. - (j) A subsidiary through 60% and 40% direct ownership of EELHI and FCI, respectively. - (k) In 2021, AGI sold a certain number of shares to Megaworld which decreased the effective ownership of AGI over PCMI to 75%. - (I) On February 5, 2020, EMP reissued a portion of its treasury shares which decreased AGI's effective ownership (see Note 21).
+In 2021, in line with its buy-back program, EMP repurchased common shares which resulted in the increase of AGI's effective ownership over EMP. - (m) In January 2020, TEI increased its ownership interest in BoozyLife, Inc. from 51% to 62%. - (n) Subsidiaries under EIL, EA, EES and EGB are direct subsidiaries of EIL.
 EA is operating under the laws of Singapore.
 A subsidiary of EA, GES and its subsidiaries BSB, BFS, GEG, CBSP, DBLC, SSSL and HCS (a subsidiary of BFS) are operating under the laws of Spain.
 DBLC's subsidiaries PDSC, BDSC and DDDB are operating under the laws of Mexico.
 EES is operating under the laws of Luxembourg.
-EGB is the ultimate UK parent of EUK, WMG, WMGL, WML and WMWL which are operating under the laws of Scotland. laws of Scotland. - (o) On December 15, 2021, PDSC merged with DDDB with the former as the surviving entity [see Note 2.11(b)]. - (p) On January 1, 2020, CBSP was merged with BFS by absorption wherein the latter is the absorbing entity.
-The Group accounted for these business combinations under common control using pooling-of-interests method [see Note 2.11(b)]. - GARC was acquired together with GADC. - Travellers' common shares are directly owned 16% by AGI, 3% by FCI, 1% by Megaworld, 49% by Adams, 30% by Genting Hongkong Limited ("GHL") and 1% by the public.
+EGB is the ultimate UK parent of EUK, WMG, WMGL, WML and WMWL which are operating under the laws of Scotland. - (o) On December 15, 2021, PDSC merged with DDDB with the former as the surviving entity [see Note 2.11(b)]. - (p) On January 1, 2020, CBSP was merged with BFS by absorption wherein the latter is the absorbing entity.
+The Group accounted for these business combinations under common control using pooling-of-interests method [see Note 2.11(b)]. - (q) GARC was acquired together with GADC. - (r) Travellers' common shares are directly owned 16% by AGI, 3% by FCI, 1% by Megaworld, 49% by Adams, 30% by Genting Hongkong Limited ("GHL") and 1% by the public.